helado12/anim/readme.md

-After all the sentences are looped through, a bootstrap modal containing a happy birthday video will pop up.
-The modal will be hidden and the video can be paused when clicking on the grey area.
-A reminder for this will be shown towards the end of the happy birthday video.
+* After all the sentences are looped through, a bootstrap modal containing a video will pop up.
+You can use any video you like.
+* The modal will be hidden and the video can be paused when clicking on the grey area.
+* A reminder for this will be shown towards the end of the happy birthday video.

+### Section 3

 <img src="images/screenshot6.gif" width="375" height="667">

-When the modal is closed, the last section will be shown.
-The last section contains a few buttons.
-The first one is used to call back the video modal and the section will be hidden until the modal is closed again.
-The second button is used to return to the first page.
-The last button will pop up some messages when clicked.
-Other functions can be added to these buttons.
-The animations for the banner and buttons are done using CSS animation.
+* When the modal is closed, the last section will be shown.
+It contains a banner which moves for a few cycles and a few buttons.
+* The first one is used to call back the video modal and the section will be hidden until the modal is closed again.
+* You can add other functions to these buttons if you wish.
+* The animations for the banner and buttons are done using CSS animation.